What is Parkour?

 Practitioners use running, jumping, climbing and a vast array of specialist movements to overcome obstacles whilst also building their fitness.

-The sport originally termed Art du Deplacement, now often referred to as Parkour or Freerunning, was founded in the suburbs of Paris, France in the 1980s by a group of nine young men.
+The sport originally termed Art du Deplacement, now often referred to as Parkour or Freerunning, was founded in the suburbs of Paris, France in the 1980s by a group of young men.

 The founders are David Belle, Yann Hnautra, Chau Belle, Laurent Piemontesi, Sebastien Foucan, Guylain N’Guba Boyeke, Charles Perriere, Malik Diouf and Williams Belle.